amaji/conda-env-mod/README.md

  3. Now use `conda` or `pip` to install your Python package.
 Once the installation finishes, you can directly `import` it in your script. _No need to run `conda init` or `conda activate`_.

 **Prerequisites**
  - You must have [Lmod module software](https://lmod.readthedocs.io/en/latest/index.html) installed and configured on your system.
+Currently, `rcac-conda-env` generates module files in Lua format only.
+If you need to use TCL modules or would like to contribute a patch, please contact the maintainers.
  - [Anaconda](https://www.anaconda.com/) must be installed as a module.
-The script assumes that `$CONDA_PREFIX` is defined in your Anaconda module and points to a writable directory, otherwise `conda create -n my_env` command may fail.
+The script assumes that `$CONDA_ENVS_PATH` is defined in your Anaconda module and points to a writable directory, otherwise `conda create -n my_env` command may fail.

 ## Usage